Teasmade: Production

 The Swan Teasmade D01 made by RBC electronics is no longer in production.

 The Swan Teasmade STM series has been manufactured in China by Swan Products since October 2009, and is being sold in many UK retailers including John Lewis and Tesco Direct.
 There are several versions including white, cream and retro-styled models.

 The Breville Wake Cup automatic teamaker has been manufactured by Breville UK since 2012.

 Sales of the Micromark Tea Express ceased in the UK when the parent company of Micromark, BDC, went into administration in November 2008.

 Collections

-The largest known collection of teasmades was 172 examples owned by Sheridan Parsons in Royal Wootton Bassett.
+The largest known collection of teasmades was 172 examples, owned by Sheridan Parsons in Royal Wootton Bassett.

 In popular culture

-In the music video for Queen's "I Want To Break Free", Brian May is awakened by a teasmade.
+In the music video for Queen's "I Want To Break Free", Brian May is awakened by a 1960s Goblin teasmade.

 The Happy Ever After episode "Tea For Two" featured a malfunctioning gifted Teasmade.

-In the 1986 Art of Noise single, "Paranoimia," an insomniac Max Headroom hears an off-screen ringing sound and wonders if it's his Teasmade, but ultimately ignores it because he "can't stand tea."
+In the 1986 Art of Noise single "Paranoimia," an insomniac Max Headroom hears an off-screen ringing sound and wonders if it's his Teasmade, but ultimately ignores it because he "can't stand tea".

+In the episode of the British sitcom Mr Bean titled "The Trouble With Mr Bean", the title character, played by Rowan Atkinson, uses a 'Heath Robinson' style adapted teasmade to wake himself up out of bed by piping the boiling water onto his toes.

+In episode 6, 'February', of Edwardian Farm (of the BBC historic farm series), Peter Ginn purchases a Victorian/Edwardian Era Teasmade, as one of a number of inventions of the time period.

-In Season 3, Episode 2 of ITV series Endeavour (2016), a Goblin Teasmade figures prominently as being the source of an explosion which kills one person.
+In Season 3, Episode 2 of ITV series Endeavour (2016), a Goblin Teasmade figures prominently as the source of an explosion which kills a person.

-In S1 E2 of The Kennedys (2015, BBC) instead of proposing marriage to Jenny, Tim offers to buy her a Teasmade.
+In S1 E2 of The Kennedys (2015, BBC), instead of proposing marriage to Jenny, Tim offers to buy her a Teasmade.

+Richard Osman's House of Games, a British quiz show that first aired in 2017, offered a teasmade personalised with Osman's silhouette as a prize on Thursdays in series 1 and 2.

+The 1986 Robert Barnard short story Breakfast Television features a Teasmade as the murder weapon.